juliusray/SICXE-Assembler-Project/README.md

 # SICXE-Assembler-Project

+This is a C++ semester-long team project that is able to parse tokens of assembly language opcodes for the SICXE computer architecture, its operands, and user-created symbols to create a listing file that contains addresses for each opcode and label.
+The listing file also lists the machine code produced by each opcode.

-## Team Members:
+### Team Members:

 Julius Inocencio
 Travis Barre
 Ehsan Eshragh
 Michael Reese

-This is a C++ semester-long team project that is able to parse tokens of assembly language opcodes for the SICXE computer architecture, its operands, and user-created symbols to create a listing file that contains addresses for each opcode and label.
-The listing file also lists the machine code produced by each opcode.

 # How to run: